mrfaptastic/Time2/Readme.md

 Time is a library that provides timekeeping functionality for Arduino.

-Using the Arduino Library Manager, install "*Time* by *Faptastic*".
+Using the Arduino Library Manager, install "*TimeLib2* by *Faptastic*".

-The code is derived from the Playground DateTime library but is updated to provide an API that is more flexible and easier to use.

 A primary goal was to enable date and time functionality that can be used with a variety of external time sources with minimum differences required in sketch logic.

-Example sketches illustrate how similar sketch code can be used with: a Real Time Clock, internet NTP time service, GPS time data, and Serial time messages from a computer for time synchronization.
+Example sketches illustrate how similar sketch code can be used with internet NTP time service.

 ## Functionality